Local Origin of Hidden Symmetry in Rotating Spacetimes: Characteristic Variables and Integration of

 To expose the characteristic structure of the equations~\eqref{key}, it is convenient to introduce variables adapted to the natural prefactors appearing above.
 We define

 which locally define coordinates $R=R(r)$ and $z=z(x)$.
 In these variables, the radial and angular derivatives enter on an equal footing and reveal a characteristic direction generated by $\partial_R+\partial_z$.
-In terms of $(R,z)$, the condition $G_{\hat0\hat3}=0$ reduces to
+The mixed Einstein equations single out a preferred characteristic foliation.